Boyle-Lab/minimera/DOCUMENTATION.markdown

 USAGE: `minimera [OPTIONS] \-\-output=PATH FASTQ`

-Minimera is a tool for detecting foldback chimeric reads in Oxford Nanopore data using minimizers.
+Minimera is a tool for detecting foldback chimeric and other problematic reads in Oxford Nanopore data using minimizers.

 Reads will be read from the specified fastq file (or stdin if \- is given) and the results written to foldbacks.csv inside the specified output directory.
 If plots are generated they will be inside a plots/ subdirectory of the output directory.

+The resulting foldbacks.csv file will contain the following columns:

+1. read\-id: the ID of the read

+2. read\-length: the length (in base pairs) of the read

+3. classification: one of foldback/monotonous/normal

+4. monotony: monotony score for the read

+5. foldback\-point: estimated position of the foldback point for foldbacks, empty otherwise

+6. llqma: length of the longest low\-quality moving average run in the read

+7. llqma\-start: start of the longest low\-quality moving average run, blank if no run exists

+8. llqma\-end: end of the longest low\-quality moving average run, blank if no run exists

+9. processing\-time\-microsec: how long minimera took to process this read

+New columns may be added after these in future versions of Minimera, so when processing foldbacks.csv make sure to allow extra columns if you want to remain forwards compatible.

 ## Options